parthec2/springboot-mongodb-k8s-parth/README.md

 Similary, you can try search by client id(getClient/{id}) and delete by client id (deleteClient/{id}).

-Pls email me at parth.ec2@gmail.com for any queries/feedback/suggestions,,,, Keep coding,,,Have a ncie day, :)
+Pls email me at parth.ec2@gmail.com for any queries/feedback/suggestions,,,,</br>
+Keep coding,,Spread knowledge,,,Have a Beautiful day, :)